 Messages, email, push

 This is linked to our previous point.
 If you want to sell, make sure users know you have something to sell.
-Tell them about your exclusive and limited offers and about any new features and content.
-There are plenty of channels of communication to choose from to best reach your users.
+Tell them about your exclusive and limited offers as well as about any new features and content.
+There are plenty of communication channels to choose from to best reach your users.
 From in-app messages and push notifications to email campaigns, make sure people know what you have to offer.

 Data tip: On average, brands experience up to 9.6X increased in-app purchases when using push notifications, as reported by data.ai.